lunfardo314/proxima/README.md

 **No ASICs, no GPUs, no mining rigs**
 * **Leaderless determinism**.
 The system operates without a consensus leader or block proposers, providing a more decentralized approach.
 * **Nash equilibrium**.
 It is achieved with the optimal strategy of **biggest ledger coverage rule**, which is analogous to the Bitcoin's _longest chain rule_ in PoW blockchains.
 * Unlike in blockchains, the optimal strategy is **cooperative**, rather than **competitive**.
+Consensus is achieved by cooperation between actors rather than choosing one wining proposal among many.
 This facilitates social consensus among participants
 * **Auto-healing after network partitioning**.
 Network partitioning usually leads to forking to several branches with less coverage.
-After network connections is restored, the fork with the biggest ledger coverage prevails, while other forks will be orphaned.
+After network connections is restored, the fork with the biggest ledger coverage prevails, while other forks are be orphaned.
 Similarly to Bitcoin's _longest chain_.
 * **High throughput**, as a result of **massive parallelism** and **absence of global bottlenecks**
 * **High level of decentralization**, probably the highest achievable in distributed ledgers
 * **Low energy requirements**, unlike PoW.